noispuc/ICODA_EFFECT_Brazil/Database Scripts and Metada/README.md

 ## DATABASE SCRIPTS AND METADA

-Folder assigned for scripts and metada from COVID19 related data
+Folder assigned to displaying scripts and metada from COVID19 related data